 But even that has its side effects.
 It has made the lines longer when that was always an issue.
 Lassiter said it was almost like going backward.

-Cannabis policy and politics have changed greatly since Lassiter first became involved.
+Cannabis policy and politics have changed greatly since Lassiter first became involved as an NJ cannabis activist.
 The first rally he went to was organized by a guy he had a crush on, and the attendees were mainly HIV-positive.

 “Pot rallies in the early 90s centered on the AIDs crisis,” Lassiter said.
 “It was a direct response to the sick and dying queer.
 Dead queers gave us medical marijuana in America,” he said.

 Lassiter went to California in the mid-90’s when medical marijuana was gaining popularity.

 He went to medical marijuana leader Dennis Peron’s dispensary in San Francisco.
 At the time, Peron’s dispensary helped many patients who had many adverse reactions from the primitive AIDS drugs available at the time.

 After the state referendum passed, there were few regulations on the medical program.
 The federal government did not believe the state had the authority to legalize cannabis.
 Thus, many dispensaries were raided by police.

 “I was there because I wanted to make sure I was stocked up,” Lassiter said.
 “It was where society’s rejects hung out and felt fellowship and company.
 A lot of people were very sick,” he explained.